 In State v.
 Lopez, 2013-NMSC-047, ¶ 26, 314 P.3d 236, the Supreme Court held that a defendant does not have a constitutional right of confrontation at the preliminary examination, overruling Mascarenas v.
 State, 1969-NMSC-116, 80 N.M.
-537, 458 P.2d

-789, to the extent Mascarenas held otherwise.
+537, 458 P.2d 789, to the extent Mascarenas held otherwise.
 Paragraph B of this rule was amended in 2014 to clarify that Lopez did not affect the other rights and procedures that apply to preliminary examinations.
 See Lopez, 2013-NMSC-047, ¶ 26.
 The list of procedures and rights in Paragraph B of this rule is not intended to be a comprehensive list of the defendant's rights at the preliminary examination.

 First, Lopez did not alter the prosecution's duty to provide discovery, as available, to the defendant.
-See Mascarenas, 1969-NMSC-116, ¶ 14 (holding that if the state is going to call a witness to testify at the preliminary examination, then the defendant has a right to inspect any prior statements or reports made by such witness that are in the possession of the prosecution).
+See Mascarenas, 1969-NMSC-116, ¶ 14 (holding that if the state is going to call a witness to testify at the preliminary examination, then the defendant has a right to inspect any prior statements or reports made by that witness that are in the possession of the prosecution).
 However, the defendant's right to discovery prior to the preliminary examination is limited to what is available and in the prosecutor's immediate possession.
 For example, the defendant does not have a right to discover a laboratory report that has not been prepared and is not ready for use at the preliminary examination.

 Additionally, the Rules of Evidence remain generally applicable to preliminary examinations, subject to specific exceptions for certain types of evidence not admissible at trial.
-See Lopez, 2013-NMSC-047, ¶ 4 (noting that the "Rules of Evidence generally govern proceedings in preliminary examinations" but explaining that Rule 6-608(A) NMRA "provides a specific exception to our hearsay rule for admissibility" of certain types of written laboratory reports).
+See Lopez, 2013-NMSC-047, ¶ 4 (noting that the "Rules of Evidence generally govern proceedings in preliminary examinations" but explaining that Rule 6-608(A) NMRA, which was amended and recompiled as Rule 6-202.1 NMRA in 2022, "provides a specific exception to our hearsay rule for admissibility" of certain types of written laboratory reports).

 The defendant also retains the right to call and obtain subpoenas for witnesses and to cross-examine the state's witnesses.
-Thus, although Rule 6-608(A) may permit the state to use a laboratory report at the preliminary examination without calling the laboratory analyst as a witness, the defendant retains the right "to call witnesses to testify as to the matters covered in such report."
-Rule 6-608(B).
+Thus, although Rules 5-302.1, 6-202.1, and 7-202.1 NMRA may permit the state to use a laboratory report at the preliminary examination without calling the laboratory analyst as a witness, the defendant retains the right "to call witnesses to testify as to the matters covered in such report."
+Rule 6-202.1(F) NMRA.
 And the preliminary examination remains "a critical stage of a criminal proceeding" at which "counsel must be made available to the accused."
 State v.
 Sanchez, 1984-NMCA-068, ¶ 10, 101 N.M.
 509, 684 P.2d 1174.